fmExcense/compositeurdigital.github.io/en/manage_contents.md

 ## Stand by video

-When the Kiosk mode of the Compositeur Digital is activated a fullscreen video can be automatically started after a specified period of inactivity.
+When the Kiosk mode is activated a fullscreen video can be automatically started after a specified period of inactivity.
 The video will loop until the touch screen is activated.

-Place a supported video file named `_standby` in the environment folder:
+Place a supported video file named `_standby` in the environment's folder:

 ![standby](img/explorer_standby.jpg)